shindeshu/shindeshu.github.io/gnn_posts/gnn_from_scratch.md

 How it does achieve our objective, i.e. summing up of messages from neighbouring nodes of a particular node?

-For simplicity, lets take an example where the adj matrix is $ 7 \times 7$ and the message matrix is $ 7 \times 5 $.
+For simplicity, lets take an example where the adj matrix is $$ 7 \times 7$$ and the message matrix is $$ 7 \times 5 $$.

-Consider a single row from the adjacency matrix, that corresponds to a node $n_i$.
+Consider a single row from the adjacency matrix, that corresponds to a node $$n_i$$.
 It might look something like
 $$
 A = \begin{bmatrix}
     0 & 1 & 0 & 0 & 1 & 0 & 1\\
 \end{bmatrix}
 $$

-And the message matrix is $7 \times 5$. (seven rows, five columns).
+And the message matrix is $$7 \times 5$$. (seven rows, five columns).

-For this node, we can observe there are edges existent only for nodes ${2, 5, 7}$.
-When we multiple the above matrix with the message/feature matrix, we will get the elements corresponding to those indexes summed up (since others are multiplied by zero), along the second axis of the feature matrix i.e. we will get a $1 \times 5$ size vector.
+For this node, we can observe there are edges existent only for nodes $${2, 5, 7}$$.
+When we multiple the above matrix with the message/feature matrix, we will get the elements corresponding to those indexes summed up (since others are multiplied by zero), along the second axis of the feature matrix i.e. we will get a $$1 \times 5$$ size vector.

 Here, you can see that only the neighbouring nodes' features have been summed up to get the final d-length vector.